 If you are traumatised, you probably show more resilience than you give yourself credit for.
 Without realising it, people find ingenious ways of coping.
 Even despite being traumatised and even before coming for trauma counselling.
 Such as, ways of continuing with everyday normal activities.
 For example, as basic as standing up in the morning, getting dressed, looking after your children or even going to work.
 All of this despite how you feel.
 You may feel as if you are traumatised the whole time.
 However, the reality is that there are times when you are at least, less traumatised.

-Schedule an online trauma counselling session in which you / your
+Schedule a trauma counselling session (only online until 1 October 2021) in which you / your

 - experience of the trauma can be contained.

 - become aware of your existing coping behaviour.
 Also, your resources, skills and resilience.
 More importantly, how you can amplify it amidst the trauma.

 - can create your preferred future by engaging in hope-filled conversations.

 Trauma counselling sessions offered (only online until 1 October 2021)